Secret Invasion (miniseries): Cast and characters

 Reprising their MCU roles are Cobie Smulders as Maria Hill, Martin Freeman as Everett K. Ross, and O-T Fagbenle as Rick Mason.
 The first episode reveals that Ross had been replaced by a Skrull infiltrator, and also features Hill's death.
 Smulders had been aware of the character's death during her initial discussions to join the series.
 Tony Curran appears as Derrik Weatherby, the director of MI6 who was replaced by a Skrull.
-Curran previously portrayed Bor in Thor: The Dark World (2013) and Finn Cooley in the second season of Daredevil (2016).
+Curran previously portrayed Bor in the film Thor: The Dark World (2013) and Finn Cooley in the second season of Daredevil (2016).
 Also appearing are Ben Peel as Brogan, a rebel Skrull who is tortured by Falsworth; Seeta Indrani as Shirley Sagar, Christopher Goh as Jack Hyuk-Bin, Giampiero Judica as NATO Secretary General Sergio Caspani, and Anna Madeley as the UK prime minister Pamela Lawton, all members of the Skrull Council; Juliet Stevenson as Maria Hill's mother Elizabeth; and Charlotte Baker and Kate Braithwaite as Soren, the wife of Talos and mother of G'iah who was killed by Gravik; Baker portrays Soren's human disguise while Braithwaite portrays her Skrull appearance.
-Soren was previously portrayed by Sharon Blynn in Captain Marvel and Spider-Man: Far From Home (2019).
+Soren was previously portrayed by Sharon Blynn in Captain Marvel and the film Spider-Man: Far From Home (2019).